Syphilis is a sexually transmitted infection (STI). It can cause brain, nerve, and tissue damage when it is not treated. It can also be deadly.

 - A spinal tap

-- Have sex with only one person who is uninfected..
+- Limit sex to one partner who is not infected.

 American Sexual Health Association http://www.ashastd.org

 Sex Information and Education Council of Canada http://www.sieccan.org